Yvesei/CHATAPP/README.md

 A socket based chat application in Java

 what needs to be done :
-- [ ] when clicking a user, render chat.
+- [x] when clicking a user, render chat.
-- [ ] when receiving msg check where to put it.
+- [x] when receiving msg check where to put it.
 - [ ] instead of String:msg it should be the class
 - [ ] file transfer over socket
 - [ ] style needs some work
 - [ ] images for clients
+- [ ] messages style